ImpalaStudios/AdBlockTesterForIOS/README.md

 This class will check if calls to certain URLs result in a specific error.
 If this is the case it is assumed that a VPN is blocking the call.

-It will assume ads are blocked only when none of the URLs were available.
+It will assume ads are blocked only when none of the URLs are available.

 # Usage